From the list below choose one of our FAQs to read. If you have a question which is not in this section, please contact us.

 Link does not currently operate any hybrid buses.
 Hybrid buses only generate fuel savings, and an environmental benefit, in an urban stop and go environment.
 In our semi-rural environment, hybrids actually use more fuel and pollute more.

-The cost of a hybrid bus is $500,000, in addition to the cost to build the necessary fueling systems.
+The cost of a hybrid bus is over $600,000, in addition to the cost to build the necessary fueling systems.
 As this technology advances and the costs decrease, Link may revisit this issue.
 The current buses Link Transit operates burn "clean diesel", and are equipped with diesel particulate filtration.
 These buses average over 6 miles per gallon and have the cleanest emissions of any fueled buses (electric buses are cleaner).